-In a few minutes an episode of ABC’s Australian Story about a friend who is very dear to my heart will go to air.
+In a few minutes an episode of ABC’s Australian Story about a friend who is very dear to me will go to air.

 The story – The Good Fight – is about Jill Emberson an ABC radio personality from Newcastle.
 Jill is an old school friend of mine who was diagnosed with Ovarian Cancer in 2016.

-Jill and I talked about her ‘functional denial’ which has allowed her to not only deny the implications of her diagnosis but to fight it.
+Jill has talked about her ‘functional denial’ which has allowed her to not only deny the implications of her diagnosis but to fight it.
 Hard.

 In fact she’s out-foxing the old bastard, giving it a good run for its money.

-Jill shared with many of us her sense of frustration that research for Ovarian Cancer hadn’t got the attention that research for Breast Cancer has.
+Jill has shared her sense of frustration that research for Ovarian Cancer hadn’t got the attention that research for Breast Cancer has.
 Then she used her talents and skills as a broadcaster and went public on it.